StructuresComp/agri-chrono/hardware_log/05_Network.md

 #### Specifications
 - 4x4 MIMO omnidirectional antenna
-- Frequency range: 600 MHz – 6 GHz (Full Sub-6 band coverage)
+- **Frequency range**: 600 MHz – 6 GHz (Full Sub-6 band coverage)
 - **Rated Gain**: 5–6 dBi per element (Sub-6GHz)
 - 4x SMA connectors with 2ft coaxial cables
 > ✅ *Compatible with Quectel RM530N-GL (4x SMA ports for 4x4 MIMO)*
 > ✅ *Ideal for mobile platforms like the Scout robot, which frequently changes position and orientation*

+> 📌 **Note**: Originally purchased for use with a 4x4 MIMO-capable 5G Dongle, but due to IMEI certification issues, the dongle was replaced.
+The antenna was repurposed for the Netgear M6 Pro, using 2 of the 4 SMA connectors to enhance uplink stability.

 ---